 Admission and selection procedure

-The Double bachelor BSc2 in Econometrics and Economics is a unique combination of our International Economics and Business economics programme and our International Econometrics and operations research programme.
-It is not a numerus-fixus programme which means no ranking numbers are issued.
-Instead, the Selection Committee applies rolling admission which means that each application is reviewed individually, and the applicant will receive feedback on his/her application within six weeks after submitting the application.
+The Econometrics programme is the international variant of our Dutch-taught programme Econometrics and operations research.
+As such, it is not a numerus-fixus programme.
+Instead of a ranking which is applicable to numerus-fixus, the Selection Committee applies rolling admission; each application is reviewed individually, and the applicant will receive feedback on his/her application within six weeks after submitting the application.

 Submitting your application is possible from 1 November 2021 until 1 April / 1 May 2022.
 The 1 April deadline applies to students who apply with a non-European passport.
 The 1 May deadline applies to all other students.